 A vote of the shareholders holding a plurality of the shares present in person or represented by proxy is required to elect directors.
 Accordingly, the three individuals who receive the greatest number of votes cast at the meeting will be elected as directors.
-For purposes of counting votes on the election of directors, abstentions, broker non-votes, and shares otherwise withheld from voting will not be counted as shares voted, and will not have a bearing on the outcome of the election.
-Unless otherwise directed by marking on the accompanying Proxy, the proxy holders named therein will vote the shares for the election of the persons nominated by the Board.
+For purposes of counting votes on the election of directors, abstentions, broker non-votes, and shares otherwise withheld from voting will not be counted as shares cast at the meeting, and will not have a bearing on the outcome of the election.